Lionsberg/lionsberg-wiki/Above The Chaos, Reconciling the Critical Path, and Confronting and Overcoming The Giants.md

 This involves [[Citizen Led Joint Ventures]] around each of [[The 12 Pillars of Lionsberg]] to enable individuals and localities meet the needs, solve the problems, and accomplish the goals at hand.

 The resulting pattern is the local and bioregional poly-centric implementation and adaptation of shared solutions and technologies.
 This ensures the sovereignty, autonomy, and local relevancy of each instance of [[The System]], while eliminating the need for each locality to reinvent the wheel, and enabling [[Interoperability]] and Resource Flows across [[The Body]].

+Bucky focused less on building [[The Movement]], and more on the 10 Year Grand Strategy to transform our Weapons into tools of Life.

+Below is the beginning of reconciliation and synergy of key ideas, bringing everything up to date for the present moment.

+Note that the fraudulent and corrupted nature of the Collapsing Existing Order demands a holistic and rapid transformation [[FROM the Old TO the New]].
 ## Reconciling and Synergizing Key Ideas

 ### Context: The Meta Crisis